 Just learning everything by heart alone won’t help junior score in his Primary School Leaving Examination (PSLE) science paper.
-Notes Charmaine Choo, assistant director of PSLE at MindChamps, “Make a commitment to understand, rather than memorise the concepts, so that [he] will be able to apply them to new situations.”
+Notes Charmaine Choo, Assistant Director of Curriculum and Training at MindChamps, “Make a commitment to understand, rather than memorise the concepts, so that [he] will be able to apply them to new situations.”

 While practice papers and past-year exams should remain staples in his revision plan, using tools like concept maps can deepen his ability to grasp difficult topics better.
 Choo advises, “Focus on the connecting words that link the concepts.”
 For example, the topic of heat is linked to heat conductivity, which can be further broken down to good or bad heat conductors.